cagret/webpage/index.md

 nationally, facilitate the organization of scientific events such as MODs, and facilitate the exchange of course support between teachers and students.
 (AsTICo)[http://www.astico.fr/]

 # Supervision
-- 2020-2021 : Ali Cuhadar (M2 internship), subject: Maize pangenomics study.
+- 2020-2021 : A.Cuhadar (M2 internship), subject: Maize pangenomics study.
-- 2019-2020 : Nastasia Mijovic (M2 internship),subject: Comparison of a large collection of rice genomes using Formal Concept Analysis (FCA) and Data mining.
+- 2019-2020 : N.Mijovic (M2 internship),subject: Comparison of a large collection of rice genomes using Formal Concept Analysis (FCA) and Data mining.
-- 2017-2018 : Laureline Djardin Bretones (M2 internship),subject: Study of succinct structures for the compression of binary vectors.
+- 2017-2018 : L.Djardin Bretones (M1 internship),subject: Study of succinct structures for the compression of binary vectors.

 # Teaching
 <table>
   <tr>
     <th>Year</th><th>Level</th><th>Topic</th>